pajmd/ctronics_ipcam/README.md

 This project is about capturing the Ctronic IP Cam stream to save it on my NAS.

-Since my OMV has a Docker plugin I decide to use Docker and Compose to manage the app.
+Since my OMV has a Docker plugin I decided to use Docker and Compose to manage the app.

 The capturing is easily done using the **RSTP protocol** with **ffmpeg**.